 Geography

 Hakata-ku is a ward of Fukuoka City located on its eastern edge.
-It is 31.47 km2 with a population of 206,629 (current January 1, 2009).
+It is 31.47 km2 with a population of 206,629 (as of January 1, 2009).
 Much of the ward consists of low-lying plains beside the Mikasa River (御笠川, Mikasagawa).
 The northwestern end of the ward faces Hakata Bay, which includes both ferry and international cruise ship terminals Hakata Harbor (博多港, Hakata kō).
 The northeast end of the ward is slightly elevated, and is named Higashihirao (東平尾), with nearby Fukuoka Airport.
 Around Hakata Station is downtown; Nakasu (中洲) is the main dining and entertainment district of the ward along the Naka River (那珂川, Nakagawa).
 Hakata-ku also houses the Fukuoka Prefectural office.

 Economy